-You are responsible for your own waste and we’re all responsible for keeping our city free of MOOP (Matter Out of Place).
-Remember, there is nobody else but you and me.
-And we make our city rock by dreaming it, creating it, maintaining it and returning it to nothing once more — together.
+You are responsible for your own waste and we’re all responsible for keeping our city free of MOOP.
+Remember: there is nobody else but you and me.
+We make our city rock by dreaming it, creating it, maintaining it and returning it to nothing once more — together.

 - Meal sizes: Excess food will soon turn into a bio-hazard in the Australian sun, and you don’t want that bag of mystery slop sitting in your car the whole trip home.

-- Be aware of very small items: Leave No Trace really does mean leave no trace.
-Nails, cable ties, hair, matches, cigarette butts, feathers, glitter, plastic tie wraps, peanut shells, orange peels and egg shells all are not part of the natural environment, and are easily missed.
+- Be aware of very small items: Leave No Trace really does mean leave NO trace.
+Nails, cable ties, hair, matches, cigarette butts, feathers, glitter, plastic tie wraps, peanut shells, orange peels and egg shells are not part of the natural environment, and are easily missed.

 - Do not pour leftover fuel on the site: We’ll give you the kudos we hope you deserve, and expect there’s no explanation needed here.\

 - Minimise fire impacts: If you are planning to burn your art, you must get a permit from The Fire Art Response Team (FART).
-There is a fire ban enforced in the area, so open campfires are not allowed at Burning Seed.
+Open campfires are not allowed at Burning Seed.
 Modern camping stoves provide fast, clean cooking.\

 - Respect the local towns: Please don’t dump your rubbish on the side of the road when you leave.
-It’s not fair on the person/s who have to deal with it, and it’s just plain rude.
+It’s not fair on the locals who have to deal with it, and it’s just plain rude.